Environmental Management

 JTEKT Group Environmental Coordinating Committee in Japan

-JTEKT's 17 domestic group companies share targets and promote group-wide activities to reduce CO2 emissions, reduce waste, and prevent environmental abnormalities.
-Environmental Coordinating Committee meetings for the group companies are held three times a year.
-At the meeting in April 2022, the environmental officers of domestic group companies gathered to remotely review each company's FY2021 environmental activities and planned activities for FY2022.
-In July 2022 and January 2023, the meetings were held by the environmental managers of each company to discuss the results of their activities and future efforts and to exchange opinions about the next Environmental Action Plan 2025, initiatives for achieving carbon neutrality, and improvement of each company's environmental management level.
+JTEKT's 16 domestic group companies share targets and promote group-wide activities to reduce CO2 emissions, reduce waste, and prevent environmental abnormalities.
+Coordinating Committee meetings for the group companies are held three times a year.
+At the meeting in April 2024, the environmental officers of domestic group companies gathered to review each company's FY2023 environmental activities and deliberated initiative plans for FY2024.
+In July 2024 and January 2025, the meetings were held with the participation of the person responsible for environment from each company to discuss the results of their activities and future initiatives and to exchange opinions about the next Environmental Action Plan 2025, initiatives for achieving carbon neutrality, and improvement of each company's environmental management level.

 Overseas JTEKT Group Environmental Coordinating Committee